 Equinix derives more than 90% of its revenues from recurring revenue streams, consisting primarily of (1) colocation services, such as from the licensing of cabinet space and power; (2) interconnection services, such as cross connects and Equinix Exchange ports; (3) managed infrastructure services, such as Equinix Direct, bandwidth, mail service and managed platform solutions and (4) other services consisting of rent from non-IBX space.
 The remainder of the Company's revenues are from non-recurring revenue streams, such as from the recognized portion of deferred installation revenues, professional services, contract settlements and equipment sales.
 Revenues from recurring revenue streams are billed monthly and recognized ratably over the term of the contract, generally one to three years for IBX space customers.
 Non-recurring installation fees, although generally paid in a lump sum upon installation, are deferred and recognized ratably over the longer of the term of the related contract or expected customer relationship.

 Professional service fees are recognized in the period in which the services were provided and represent the culmination of the earnings process as long as they meet the criteria for separate recognition under EITF Abstract No. 00-21, "Revenue Arrangements with Multiple Deliverables."
 Revenue from bandwidth and equipment is recognized on a gross basis in accordance with EITF Abstract No. 99-19, "Recording Revenue as a Principal versus Net as an Agent", primarily because the Company acts as the principal in the transaction, takes title to products and services and bears inventory and credit risk.
 To the extent the Company does not meet the criteria for gross basis accounting for bandwidth and equipment revenue, the Company records the revenue on a net basis.
 Revenue from contract settlements is generally recognized on a cash basis when no remaining performance obligations exist to the extent that the revenue has not previously been recognized.

 The Company occasionally guarantees certain service levels, such as uptime, as outlined in individual customer contracts.
 To the extent that these service levels are not achieved, the Company reduces revenue for any credits given to the customer as a result.
 The Company generally has the ability to determine such service level credits prior to the associated revenue being recognized, and historically, these credits have generally not been significant.
-There were no significant service level credits recorded during the three months ended March 31, 2006 and 2005.
+There were no significant service level credits recorded during the six months ended June 30, 2006.
+During the six months ended June 30, 2005, the Company recorded \$360,000 in service level credits to various customers associated with a power outage that affected the Company's Chicago IBX center.